What is a government shutdown? Here's what happens if funding runs out

 Three weeks later, Trump signed a compromise spending bill to avert another government shutdown, ultimately accepting a bill that did not meet his $5.7 billion demand for his long-promised border wall.

-Since 1976, when the current budget process was enacted, there have been 20 funding gaps lasting at least one full day, according to the Congressional Research Service.

-Before the 1980s, it was common for the government to continue operating like normal when funding bills hadn't been passed, Glassman said.
-But in 1980 and 1981, Attorney General Benjamin Civiletti issued two opinions that said it was illegal for the government to spend money without congressional approval.
+Before the early 1980s, the government would typically continue operating as usual even when funding bills hadn't been passed, but that changed after the attorney general issued opinions stating that it was illegal for the government to spend money without congressional approval.

-"Since then, there have been some funding gaps that have been relatively short — two or three days — and then there have been three long ones that are politically significant, all stimulated by Republicans," said Roy Meyers, political science professor emeritus at the University of Maryland, Baltimore County.

-The 2018-2019 shutdown over Trump's border wall funding lasted 34 full days, making it the longest shutdown in U.S. history.
+Since 1980, there have been 14 shutdowns, most of which lasted just a few days.

+The longest shutdown in U.S. history, stretching from late 2018 into early 2019, lasted 34 full days.
+In that instance, government ground to a halt in a dispute over Trump's border wall, until he finally signed a funding bill.

-Before that, the record was 21 days in 1995 and 1996, when President Bill Clinton refused to bend to steep spending cuts and tax reductions proposed by House Speaker Newt Gingrich.
-Public opinion was on Clinton's side and Republicans eventually caved, Meyers said.
+Before that, the record was 21 days in 1995 and 1996, when President Bill Clinton held out against steep spending and tax cuts favored by Republican House Speaker Newt Gingrich.

-There wasn't another shutdown until 2013, when Republicans used budget negotiations to try to defund the Affordable Care Act.
-With efforts to gut the new health care law backfiring, Republicans gave in and the government reopened after 16 days.

-Senate Minority Leader Mitch McConnell acknowledged on Sept.
-19 that public opinion has not sided with Republicans during previous shutdowns.

 Will the government shut down this time?
 When?